mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/authentication.md

 ## 2 Obtaining API Keys

-To obtain a Mendix API key, follow the instructions in the [API Keys](/community-tools/mendix-profile/#profile-api-keys) section of *[Mendix Profile](https://user-settings.mendix.com/link/developersettings)*.
+To obtain a Mendix API key, follow the instructions in the [API Keys](/community-tools/mendix-profile/#profile-api-keys) section of [Mendix Profile](https://user-settings.mendix.com/link/developersettings).

 ## 3 Using Authentication Headers